phmkopp/vtu11/README.md

 # Vtu 11

 Vtu11 is a small project to write unstructured grids using the vtu file format.
 It keeps the mess of dealing with file writing in different formats away from you.
+Currently it does not add any features for setting up the required data structure because this vastly differs based on the context in which vtu11 is used.

 ## Small example